 If you do not bring your ID card you will be refused entry to the building and asked to return home to your student accommodation.
 In an emergency our Tavistock Place main-reception may be able to provide a temporary replacement card, costing you £5.
 This is a solution reserved for rare circumstances and offered at the college's discretion, so we encourage you to bring your ID card every time you come and go to the college campus.
 Please pick up a new lanyard at Reception if you have lost the one given to you when you registered as a student.

 For your safety, the ID cards of any students or staff known to test positive, have symptoms of COVID-19 or who must self isolate will be temporarily deactivated to block access to the campus until their period of self-isolation is complete and/or negative test results have been shared with firstname.lastname@example.org.

 All areas within the college have been set out to enable us to maintain two-metre distances apart, and your timetables have been developed based upon the total safe numbers of staff and students (room capacities) for each studio and study space.
 However, at times it will be unavoidable that social distancing will reduce to between one metre and two metres, such as when passing through corridors.
 Current government guidance advises we keep two metres away from each other as a precaution, or one metre away when you can reduce the risk by taking other precautions.

 The UK Government guidance for the use of face coverings continues to be updated and the college maintains close contact with local and national health and education authorities to ensure we are ready to respond quickly.

-New guidance released in the week commencing 9th November recommends that “face coverings should be used in all HE learning environments, providing the use of a face-covering does not impact teaching and learning.
+Guidance recommends that “face coverings should be used in all HE learning environments, providing the use of a face-covering does not impact teaching and learning.
 Some individuals are exempt from wearing face coverings, and we expect staff and students to be sensitive to those needs”.